 While CES app surveys are a great source of customer insight, it’s better when you pair them with a satisfaction-oriented survey – like Net Promoter Score, for example.

 For the sake of this article, we’ll throw in a quick definition: NPS is a customer satisfaction survey that asks consumers how likely they are (on a scale from 0 to 10) to recommend your brand to other people.
-NPS surveys allow you to send follow-up questions to ask why the customer gave a particular rating, essentially letting you find out exactly what you need to improve to boost customer loyalty.
+NPS surveys allow you to send follow-up questions to ask why the customer gave a particular rating, essentially letting you find out what exactly you need to improve to boost customer loyalty.

 Using CES alongside NPS will let you accurately measure both consumer effort and loyalty.
-The two metrics effectively complement each other and let you focus on two vital aspects of your business instead of just one – especially since NPS lets you segment customers.
+The two metrics effectively complement each other and allow you to focus on two vital aspects of your business instead of just one – especially since NPS lets you segment customers.
 Moreover, it seems that top-performing low-effort companies tend to have an NPS that is 65 points higher than top-performing high-effort businesses, further showing the link between Customer Effort Score and Net Promoter Score.

 CES is one more transactional instrument in your toolbox that can help you pinpoint weaknesses across service interactions and a product’s ease of use.
-Since customer experience expectations are ever evolving, consistently keeping an eye on effort scores, overall customer satisfaction and trends in the data is already a necessity.
+Since customer experience expectations are ever-evolving, consistently keeping an eye on effort scores, overall customer satisfaction and trends in the data is already a necessity.
 However, more data isn’t necessarily better data.
 The metrics have value only when the respective feedback is converted into follow-up actions and product improvements.

 Whether you are looking for a single customer satisfaction metric or a more complex approach, Retently got you covered.
 You can have all your data – NPS, CSAT, CES – under one roof with insightful analytics helping you sift through the conglomerate of feedback.
 Sign up for your free trial to see for yourself how easy it is to get started.